2021 Jordanian Pro League

 Al-Wehdat are the defending champions of the 2020 season.
-Al-Baqa'a and Al-Jalil joined as the promoted clubs from the 2020 League Division 1.
-They replaced Al-Sareeh and Al-Ahli who were relegated to the 2021 League Division 1.
+Al-Baqa'a and Al-Jalil joined as the promoted clubs from the 2020 Jordan League Division 1.
+They replaced Al-Sareeh and Al-Ahli who were relegated to the 2021 Jordan League Division 1.

 Teams

 Twelve teams will compete in the league – the top ten teams from the 2020 season and the two teams promoted from the 2020 Division 1.